Esri/arcgis-runtime-samples-android/README.md

 # Overview
-ArcGIS Runtime SDK for Android v100.1.0 samples.
+ArcGIS Runtime SDK for Android v100.2.0 samples.
 The `master` branch of this repository contains sample app modules for the latest available version of the [ArcGIS Runtime SDK for Android](https://developers.arcgis.com/android/).
 Samples released under older versions can be found through the [git tags](https://github.com/Esri/arcgis-runtime-samples-android/tags).
 Please read our [wiki](https://github.com/Esri/arcgis-runtime-samples-android/wiki) for help with working with this repository.

+Sample are organized by developer language.
+All Java based samples are in the [java](java) folder and [Kotlin](https://kotlinlang.org/) based samples are in the [kotlin](kotlin) folder.

 # Prerequisites
-* The samples are building with `compileSdkVersion 25` which requires [JDK 7 or higher](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+* The samples are building with `compileSdkVersion 26` which requires [JDK 7 or higher](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * [Android Studio](http://developer.android.com/sdk/index.html)

 ## SDK Maven repo